MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/theme-copilot.md

 - **Styling Workspace** – The AI theme can be customized in [styling workspace](style-site.md) manually just like any other theme.

-Review, edit, and verify the generated theme to make sure it fits your requirements before changing the [site visibility](../security/site-visibility.md) to **Public**.
+To avoid unintentionally publishing changes to your site, review, edit, and verify the generated theme to make sure it fits your requirements before changing the [site visibility](../security/site-visibility.md) to **Public**.

 ## See also